kevinlongboy/Market/README.md

 Welcome to Market, your one-stop shop for everything you need.

-Inspired by <a href="https://www.target.com/" alt="Target website">Target</a>, Market gives shoppers the ability to browse products, view past orders, read reviews, and checkout.
+Inspired by <a href="https://www.target.com/" alt="Target website">Target</a>, Market offers a variety of products for shoppers to browse, review, and purchase.

+Have a running list of things you need around the house?
+Market & Market Square.

 <br>
 <br>